Multicolor Tur\'an numbers II -- a generalization of the Ruzsa-Szemer\'edi theorem and new results on cliques and odd cycles: Introduction

 \begin{theorem}[Imolay, Karl, Nagy and Váli \cite{IKNV}] $\ex_F(n,G)=\Theta(n^2)$ if and only if there is no homomorphism from $G$ to $F$, and $\ex_F(n,G)=o(n^2)$ otherwise. \end{theorem}

 \begin{theorem} [Imolay, Karl, Nagy and Váli \cite{IKNV}] If $\chi(F)<\chi(G)$, then

 \end{theorem}

+Our problem is closely related to the well-studied linear $r$-uniform hypergraph Turán problems to determine $\ex_r^{lin}(n,G)$ for a graph $G$.
+A hypergraph $H$ is called a Berge copy of $G$ or Berge-$G$ if we can choose a two-element subset of each hyperedge of $H$ to obtain a copy of $G$.
+A hypergraph is linear if every pair of vertices appears together in at most one hyperedge. $\ex_r^{lin}(n,G)$ denotes the maximum number of hyperedges in a linear $r$-uniform hypergraph on $n$ vertices which does not contain a Berge copy of $G$.
+We refer to \cite{Gyori1, Furedi-Ozkahya, Gao, Gao2, Tait} for results on linear $r$-uniform hypergraph Turán problems.
+As it was pointed out in \cite{IKNV}, $\ex_r^{lin}(n,G)=\ex_{K_r}(n,G)$ holds, thus results in the case when $F$ is a clique are of special interest.

+Other related variants are the generalised Turán problems, whose investigation was initiated by Alon and Shikhelman \cite{AS}. $\ex{(n, H, G)}$ denotes the maximum number of copies of $H$ in a $G$-free graph on $n$ vertices.
+Note that some special cases have attracted interest earlier as well, particularly the cases when $H$ and $G$ are both cliques or both cycles.
+The case $H=C_5$, $G=C_3$ was the well-known pentagonal conjecture of Erdős \cite{Erdos84}, resolved via the flag algebra method \cite{Grzesik, Hatami}.

-For cliques, these results cover the case when $F$ is a smaller clique than $G$ and shows that the function is sub-quadratic otherwise.
-Our first contribution states that for any arbitrarily large $t\ge 3$, it is possible to pack almost quadratically many copies of $K_t$ into an $n$-vertex ground set without creating a multicolor $K_3$.
+For cliques, Theorem \ref{mainTHM1} and \ref{mainth2} cover the case when $F$ is a smaller clique than $G$ and shows that the function is sub-quadratic otherwise.
+Our first contribution states that for any fixed $t\ge 3$ , it is possible to pack almost quadratically many copies of $K_t$ into an $n$-vertex ground set without creating a multicolor $K_3$.

 \begin{theorem} For every integer $t\ge 3$, we have \end{theorem}